-ELCC Class Rating of the Reference Resource) and Unforced Capacity is equal to (PJM Region Reliability Requirement multiplied by 98.9%).
+b.
+The price is equal to 0.75 times Net CONE divided by (the applicable ELCC Class Rating of the Reference Resource) and Unforced Capacity equals (PJM Region Reliability Requirement multiplied by 101.6%).

 c.
 The price is equal to zero and Unforced Capacity equals (PJM Region Reliability Requirement multiplied by 106.8%).